 Kimchi Chow the first Asian Coach for Asian Women and Immigrants.
-For Kimchi, the experience of growing up in Vietnam and The Asian Woman Of Power With Kimchi Chowthen living for 40 years in America had left her feeling inauthentic and materialistic, unable to reconcile the cultures of East and West.
+For Kimchi, the experience of growing up in Vietnam and then living for 40 years in America had left her feeling inauthentic and materialistic, unable to reconcile the cultures of East and West.
 She had to find a way to deal with the stress of balancing careers in high-tech, real estate investing, and running a family business while raising two children with her husband.
 She almost lost her marriage as she struggled to take care of all these priorities without forgetting herself.
 Seeing people she knew dealing with divorce, conflicts between parents and children, and even suicide, she knew she must become more flexible and open minded to protect herself, her family and her children.
 Through two decades of exploring and experimenting, she become more understanding of herself, more compassionate with those different than her, and recognized the crucial link between Wealth, Health, and Relationships.
 Now, she is devoting her time to coaching, teaching and sharing with Asian women effective ways for them to communicate and relate with others so they feel respected, heard and understood, empowering them to create a life of power, freedom and choice.

 Kimchi she shares how she is able to live the life of an Asian woman in power versus living upto the expectation of others’ approvals.
 Check out her episode to listen to her story.